Year of Call: 2011

 Tim's practice spans administrative, public international, competition and commercial law.
 The directories pay particular attention to Tim's breadth of experience, describing him as someone "with a growing reputation, who has a wide-ranging practice that... covers competition, administrative law and commercial litigation."
 Tim has appeared unled before the High Court and Court of Justice of the European Union.
 He has also been instructed as junior counsel before the LCIA, GAFTA, the Court of Appeal, Supreme Court and European Court of Human Rights.

-His current and recent public law cases include the Miller "Article 50" litigation, before the Divisional and Supreme Courts, the TfL/Uber litigation and the Tobacco Plain Packaging judicial review (before the Court of Appeal).
+His current and recent public law cases include the TfL/Uber litigation before the Court of Appeal, and Uber's appeal against the decision to revoke its licence.
+Tim is also instructed by the Treasury to resist British Telecom's challenge to a decision to index public service pensions that may increase BT's pension liabilities by £600 million.
+In the recent past, Tim appeared in the Miller "Article 50" litigation, before the Divisional and Supreme Courts, and the Tobacco Plain Packaging judicial review (before the Court of Appeal).
 He also has considerable public international law experience, acting for NGOs, private parties and States in a variety of forums.
 Tim is currently instructed by one of the Core Participants before the Independent Inquiry into Child Sex Abuse.

-In the field of competition law, Tim is currently instructed by Pfizer to appeal against the CMA's decision to impose the largest fine ever imposed on a single undertaking for breaches of UK competition law.
+In the field of competition law, Tim is currently acting for Ping in its challenge against the CMA's decision that Ping's restriction on internet sales of its golf clubs is unlawful.
+He recently appeared for Pfizer before the Competition Appeal Tribunal in their appeal against the CMA's decision to impose the largest fine ever imposed on a single undertaking for breaches of UK competition law.
 He is also acting in the air cargo follow-on damages litigation and various telecommunications appeals before the Competition Appeal Tribunal and Court of Appeal.